GodManhattan/CaseTrack-USCIS/terms_of_service.md

 ## Description of Service

-USCIS Case Tracker is a mobile application that allows users to track the status of their USCIS immigration cases.
+Case Track USCIS is a mobile application that allows users to track the status of their USCIS immigration cases.
 The app offers:

 - Free tracking of up to 1 USCIS cases
 - Premium subscription options for unlimited case tracking and additional features